JSON Input

 When JSON to C++ Helps

 When building C++ applications, game engines, or embedded systems that consume REST APIs or config files, you need typed structures for the JSON.
 Pasting a sample here gives you C++ structs and classes you can use with nlohmann/json or RapidJSON.
 Manually writing types for complex nested JSON is tedious; this tool infers the structure from your sample.
-For pulling out specific values first, use the JSON Path tool.
+For pulling out specific values first, use jq.

 Frequently Asked Questions